HOME JOHN HURT FILM AVALON PRESS BOARD CONTACT

 The Mississippi John Hurt Foundation was founded in 1997 by John Hurt's granddaughter, Mary Frances Hurt, and is mainly supported by generous donations as well as proceeds from the annual Mississippi John Hurt Music Festival and the operation of the Mississippi John Hurt Museum.

 The Foundation's mission is to help preserve the musical legacy of Mississippi John Hurt.
-It achieves this goal by maintaining John Hurt's home, which is now the Mississippi John Hurt Museum, as well as the St. James Church, which was John Hurt's place of worship and also his school.
+It achieves this goal by maintaining John Hurt's home which was converted into the Mississippi John Hurt Museum, and the St. James Church, which was John Hurt's place of worship and his school.
 Additionally, the Foundation helps maintain John Hurt's grave in the historic St. James Cemetery.
 The Mississippi John Hurt Foundation also provides musical and educational opportunities for disadvantaged youth, such as an after-school program where participants learn about Blues music, learn to play an instrument and perform at events like the Chicago Blues Festival.
 Through the Mississippi John Hurt Music Festival, also known as Homecoming, the Foundation celebrates John Hurt's life and music annually in a meaningful and personal way.

-Through this website, we invite you to learn more about Mississippi John Hurt - his life, his music, his legacy - and we hope that you will become a special part of our music family!
+We invite you to learn more about Mississippi John Hurt's life, music, and legacy through this website.
+We hope that you will become a special part of our music family!

 DONATE